 John received his A.B. in economics summa cum laude from Dartmouth College, where he was a Rufus Choate Scholar.
 He received his J.D. with distinction from Stanford Law School, where he was a senior editor of the Stanford Law Review.

 Prior to law school, John worked as an associate consultant at the business strategy consulting firm L.E.K.
-Consulting LLP, in its Boston and Paris offices.
+Consulting, in its Boston and Paris offices.

 John has represented clients in a variety of industries, including:

 - WESCO International in its $4.8 billion acquisition of Anixter International